 Join a group of like-minded people in your area and help with fundraising activities for Pinkalicious Divas.
 You can be in charge of organizing a silent auction, seeking corporate sponsorship, and/or lining-up entertainment.
 We have a variety of area where your talents can be utilized.

-Are you a talented photographer, PR firm, graphic artist, or musician?
+Are you a talented photographer, PR firm, accountant, graphic artist, or musician?
 There are plenty of ways you can apply your talents, promote your business, and giving back to the community.

 Do you have a warm and friendly disposition?
 Do you want to help, but can only commit to an hour or two on a weekly basis?
 We need social volunteers to help distribute our chemo comfort kits to local chemotherapy infusion centers throughout the Bay Area.

 Contact us to learn more about how you can volunteer your time, talent and passion for a great cause!

 Your generous support will allow Pinkalicious Divas to continue our mission to help women live beyond breast cancer.

 Pinkalicious Divas is recognized by the IRS as a 501(c)(3) organization.
 Each gift is acknowledged by mail and is tax deductible to the extent allowed by law.